-How many of you have taken a physical fitness test (PFT) and did not score as well as you have in the past during your own workouts?
-Often by the end of a PFT, you will be fatigued and the last cardio test will be slower than normal workouts scores.
-Here is an email I received that I think we all can relate to:
+How many of you have taken a physical fitness test (PFT) and did not score as well as you have during your own workouts?
+Often by the end of a PFT, you will be fatigued, and the last cardio test will be slower than normal workout scores.
+Here is an email I received that we all can relate to:

 This is very common.
 Once I realized you need to have a strategy for taking the PFT, my scores started improving.
 Of course, I was doing more PFTs in order of the test I was about to take, so I am sure getting in better shape helped with my PFT stamina.

 First of all, you have to train the way you test.

 If your PFT requires you to perform weights or PT exercises first, then your workouts should mimic the order of the test as best you can.

 For example, you should do your PT weight training first, then follow with the running portion of your workout.
 By arranging the workouts this way, you will get the body used to running when the upper body is pumped up with blood.
 During the test, you need to understand about PFT transition.
 If you can loosen your upper body by stretching the arms, chest, shoulders and back muscles before running, that will help with your more natural running state.
 Also loosen up your legs by doing a short run so you get the blood from your upper body down to your legs.
 This transition takes about 4-5 minutes, and usually you get about 10 minutes to prepare for the last event of the PFT.

 If you can keep your heat down, your performance will improve.
 Be well-hydrated days before the event and sip water or a sports drink during the test to stay cool.
 The sports drink or fruit will help you keep blood-sugar levels high during the test.
 By doing this, you will have energy to push yourself on the last event of the PFT.
 Between all events, hold on to cold water bottles (even ice filled) to keep the colder blood circulating to your core.
 You will be amazed at how well this works.